THE BRETHREN'S KITCHEN

 PLEASE NOTE THE BRETHREN'S KITCHEN IS EXTREMELY POPULAR AND GETS VERY BUSY

 AT PEAK TIMES DURING THE WEEKEND

-There are some interesting historical artifacts in the Brethren's Kitchen and as such it is part of the Lord Leycester Guided Tour.
-The room itself has been at the centre of cooking and preparing food at the Lord Leycester for five hundred years.
+There are some interesting historical artefacts in the Brethren's Kitchen: The room itself has been at the centre of cooking and preparing food at the Lord Leycester for five hundred years.
 The range inserted in the open fireplace was invented and installed by Flavels of Leamington Spa in 1854 at a cost of just over £21.
 The Brethren cooked and ate together here until restoration of the Hospital in 1966 provided them with self-contained flats.
 Look for the 16th century oak cupboard at the back of the Brethren’s Kitchen from Robert Dudley’s home in Kenilworth and reputed to have once belonged to Queen Elizabeth I. The story goes she gave it to Dudley for the Brothers to hang their robes in.
 Inside the front door on the right hand side as you enter is a 16th century padlocked ink well - its not easy to find so look carefully!